resbaz/2015-02-11-instructor-training/README.md

 *Room to be confirmed

-## Registration
+## Advertising & registration

-A post about the event and instructions about registering can be found [here](http://resbaz.tumblr.com/post/92303727679/announcing-our-software-carpentry-instructor-training).
+Details of the event and instructions about registering can be found at this [FAQ page](http://resbaz.tumblr.com/instructor-training).

+To avoid confusion, the advertising simply pitches a "Software Carpentry instructor training course."
+There might be a small number of participants who aren't looking to be involved with Software Carpentry (e.g. computer aided design people), however we can contact those people individually and explain.

 ## Planning meetings